manuelbomi/Reverse-Engineering-an-Existing-Database-to-Derive-the-Physical-and-Logical-Models/README.md

 ![Image](https://github.com/user-attachments/assets/cce74d69-f98d-4dda-b3bd-fc78975e2e6a)

 ---
 #### Click login.
 Provide login info and click next.
 Navigate to your database list and select database of interest.
+(In this discourse, the database of interest is teh MS SQL Server 2022).

 ![Image](https://github.com/user-attachments/assets/8b803bfb-e0f9-4502-bbf2-54506ecfd086)

 ---
-####  Add it to selected databases and select all object of interest in the database to include
+####  Add it to selected databases and select all object of interest in the database to include.
+Ensure that your selected objects contains all database objects that you desire to select

 ![Image](https://github.com/user-attachments/assets/003983ed-42a5-4a8c-8c2e-d746db4b7e71)
 ---

-#### Ensure that your selected objects contains all database objects that you desire to select
+#### From the list of available databases, select the database that you wish to reverse engineer.
 ![Image](https://github.com/user-attachments/assets/cf0a69fb-0331-40dc-b55a-0a4d01c23381)

 ---